qwerty-fr/qwerty-fr/README.md

 There is a user package for this: https://aur.archlinux.org/packages/xkb-qwerty-fr/ Use your favorite AUR helper to install it.
 Or in the directory containing the `PKGBUILD` file, run `makepkg -si`.

-# Contributing
+# 🤝 Contributing

-The easiest way to contribute to this project is to spread the word!
+The easiest way to contribute to this project is to spread the word and the website [qwerty-fr.org](https://qwerty-fr.org).

 If you want to contribute by fixing issues with the layout, adding new keys, etc. we use the following software to edit the layouts:
 - **Windows**: [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134) ([mirror](https://web.archive.org/web/20200802184038/https://download.microsoft.com/download/1/1/8/118aedd2-152c-453f-bac9-5dd8fb310870/MSKLC.exe)).